Heston model: Risk-neutral measure

 Consider a general situation where we have $n$ underlying assets and a linearly independent set of $m$ Wiener processes.
 The set of equivalent measures is isomorphic to Rm, the space of possible drifts.
 Consider the set of equivalent martingale measures to be isomorphic to a manifold $M$ embedded in Rm; initially, consider the situation where we have no assets and $M$ is isomorphic to Rm.

 Now consider each of the underlying assets as providing a constraint on the set of equivalent measures, as its expected discount process must be equal to a constant (namely, its initial value).
 By adding one asset at a time, we may consider each additional constraint as reducing the dimension of $M$ by one dimension.
 Hence we can see that in the general situation described above, the dimension of the set of equivalent martingale measures is $m-n$.

 In the Black-Scholes model, we have one asset and one Wiener process.
 The dimension of the set of equivalent martingale measures is zero; hence it can be shown that there is a single value for the drift, and thus a single risk-neutral measure, under which the discounted asset $e^{-\rho t}S_t$ will be a martingale.

-In the Heston model, we still have one asset (volatility is not considered to be directly observable or tradeable in the market) but we now have two Wiener processes - the first in the Stochastic Differential Equation (SDE) for the asset and the second in the SDE for the stochastic volatility.
+In the Heston model, we still have one asset (volatility is not considered to be directly observable or tradeable in the market) but we now have two Wiener processes - the first in the Stochastic Differential Equation (SDE) for the stock price and the second in the SDE for the variance of the stock price.
 Here, the dimension of the set of equivalent martingale measures is one; there is no unique risk-free measure.

 This is of course problematic; while any of the risk-free measures may theoretically be used to price a derivative, it is likely that each of them will give a different price.
 In theory, however, only one of these risk-free measures would be compatible with the market prices of volatility-dependent options (for example, European calls, or more explicitly, variance swaps).
 Hence we could add a volatility-dependent asset; by doing so, we add an additional constraint, and thus choose a single risk-free measure which is compatible with the market.
 This measure may be used for pricing.